NeoExtended/gym-gathering/README.md

 ### Number of particles
 Particles are randomly distributed over each possible free location of the selected maze.
 By default, 256 randomly generated particles are created at the start of each episode.
-The number of particles can be controlled by the `n_particles` parameter, which can be set to a range by passing a tuple, or to `filled` to get create completely filled maze.
+The number of particles can be controlled by the `n_particles` parameter, which can be set to a range by passing a tuple, or to `filled` to create a completely filled maze.

 ### Naming